 Assertive communication can make a woman feel empowered to share concerns and handle interpersonal problems without feeling worried.
 This creates a positive work environment and thus directly reduces the stress and anxiety of dealing with a toxic workplace.

 Self Assertiveness makes you internalize the value you offer at work and makes you appreciate yourself more.
 When one feels better about themselves, it automatically increases their self-esteem and confidence.

 Assertiveness opens positive lines of communication within the team where everyone feels comfortable sharing constructive feedback that will impact team performance.
 Lesser time is spent dealing with resentment and miscommunication leading to better collaboration.

 Assertive communication meaning behaving as an equal to others, maintaining control, and also being open.
 It becomes easy to recognize and achieve goals, as one is able to better communicate their priorities, needs, and requirements to others thereby reducing time spent in being aggressive and more time spent in figuring out win-win solutions and problem-solving.

-Drawbacks Of Being Assertive
+Drawbacks Of Having Assertive Behaviour

 There are a few risks of displaying assertiveness at work.
 A few people might not prefer or approve of this kind of communication style and can alienate them.
 Or they may not understand it and thus mistake you or your viewpoints.
 Sometimes, even while being assertive might not lead to the desired results.